 I verify that the source videos are in the Public Domain by searching the web, there are lists of PD movies and websites dedicated to them.
 Before I decide to use a video, I find at least 2 sources that say it is Public Domain.
 Of course I try to avoid errors but I am not giving any legal guarantees about the PD status of any source video either.

 Also, here in North America, there are bargain-price DVD labels that offer PD movies.
-Many of the movies I have used come from my personal collection of such DVDs.

 Some samples may reflect stereotypes